puffo/claudebox/examples/ruby-version-demo.md

 If you see warnings about invalid Ruby versions:
 - Check that your version format is correct (e.g., "3.2.0" not "ruby-3.2.0")
-- Ensure the version exists in ruby-build's version list
+- Ensure the version is available in mise's Ruby plugin
-- Use `rbenv install --list` inside the container to see available versions
+- Use `mise list-remote ruby` inside the container to see available versions

 ## Verbose Mode